This is my review of Virgin Atlantic’s Upper Class seat on the new Boeing 787-9 service.

 For clarity, I used my own Flying Club miles to book this flight and paid the taxes myself.
-Whilst I know many members of the Virgin team in Crawley – I even spent a day there last year – there were not involved in this trip in any way.

 I had purposely sought out a Boeing 787 service as this is the newest version of the seat.
 If you are heading to New York, you are only likely to find it on the daily Newark service, VS1.
 The Virgin seat varies across aircraft types – it is currently planning to rip out the Upper Class seats on its A330 seat due to substantially negative customer feedback.
 Do not assume that anything you read here will apply to any other aircraft type.